 Do you wish you could just set up the litter box and leave home with not a bit of worry about coming back to a stinky atmosphere?
 That’s every cat owner’s wish — and it’s something that could now come true.
 Thanks to its activated carbon component that eliminates odor on contact, the Ever Clean Extra Strength Cat Litter Unscented can now provide a fresh-smelling home environment for you and your beloved feline.

-One of this litter’s best features is that it contains an antimicrobial agent that gets rid of the odor right at the root of the problem.
+Voted as one of the best cat litter on Reddit, One of this litter’s best features is that it contains an antimicrobial agent that gets rid of the odor right at the root of the problem.
 That’s why it works to stop the nasty smells from spreading even with an unscented formulation.

 It’s also made of natural clays and minerals that ensure the safety of its users, so it’s quite friendly to highly-sensitive cats.

 As we’ve previously mentioned, this Ever Clean Extra Strength Litter has employed the help of activated carbon to eliminate bacterial odors on the litter.
 Nope, the activated carbon content has not just been sprinkled into the bag of litter.
 Instead, it’s been bonded to and mixed thoroughly within the granules themselves.

 This simply means that once your cat’s pee or poop makes contact with the litter granules, the activated carbon within the granules immediately works against the bacteria attacking them even before they start spreading the foul odors.

 Another excellent feature of the Ever Clean Extra Strength Unscented Litter is its maximized clumping power.
 It works so effectively that it doesn’t let your cat’s urine reach the bottom of the box.